Navaladi2019/DesignPatterns/DesignPrinciples/LSP/ReadMe.md

 # have the common base class Employee.

 # What if we have another class contract employee and inherits employee.
 If contact employee do not have
-# bonus then we end up implementing get bonus method which rsukt in new exception.
+# bonus then we end up implementing get bonus method which result in new exception.

 # Liskov Substitution principle states that base class should be entirely replaced by derived class and
 # no new exception should be raised by  the subtype.